How to Make a Sales Pitch in 7 Steps + Examples

 If you were in-person or on the phone, your pitch would be more conversational with more questions and back-and-forth.
 Additionally, these channels assume you introduced yourself personally already.

 So what impacts have the new regulations had on your business thus far?

 Have you been finding anything particularly difficult about them?
 Maybe something you would prioritize finding a solution for?

 Those are some excellent insights.
 I guess that is a good segue into what we do.
-[Enter body of pitch.]
+[Enter body of pitch].

-A solid sales pitch is one of the most important ingredients to generating leads or gauging their interest.
-Sales management personnel and business owners must carefully craft the messaging for easing a prospect into the pitch, explaining the unique value they offer, and laying out the next steps of the process.
+A solid sales pitch is one of the most important ingredients in generating leads or gauging their interest.
+Sales management personnel and business owners must carefully craft the messaging for easing a prospect into the pitch, explaining the unique value they offer, and lay out the next steps of the process.
 Once the messaging is set, it needs to be tailored properly to fit any communication channels used during sales activities.